spatie/laravel-medialibrary/README.md

 This behaviour has changed:
 - when calling `getMedia()` without providing a collection name all media will be returned (whereas previously only media from the default collection would be returned)
+- calling `hasMedia()` without a collection name returns true if any given collection contains files (wheres previously it would only return try if files were present in the default collection)

 ## Contributing